home-assistant/home-assistant.io/source/_integrations/cloudflare.markdown

 #### Reconfiguration

 This integration must be deleted and re-added to change the Zone and A record selection.
-You cannot view which records were selected or view API Token once the integration is configured
+You cannot view which records were selected or view API Token once the integration is configured.